kimdebie/Heuristieken-Kaartkleuren/README.md

 Readme.md
 Gives an overview of the different modules, algorithms and other files found in the github directory Heuristieken-Kaartkleuren.
-By: Jeroen de Jong, Kim de Bie, Rik Volger
+By: Kim de Bie, Jeroen de Jong & Rik Volger

 /Code:
 All source code and data needed for the algorithm.